 Oats

 Oats and grains are often grown and processed together, which can cause the oats to come in contact with the gluten-containing grains, making them unsafe for people with celiac disease or gluten intolerance.
-If the oats in your stuffing mix are not certified gluten-free or purity protocol oats, we recommend that you steer clear of them if you have celiac disease.
+If the oats in your stuffing mix aren’t certified gluten-free or purity protocol oats, we recommend that you steer clear of them if you have celiac disease.
 People with non-celiac gluten sensitivity may be fine eating oats.

 Many of the best gluten-free stuffing mix brands will choose rice flour, potato starch, corn starch, and tapioca starch instead of oats.
 But this is a good factoid to keep in your back pocket so you can stay healthy.